niel0314/Adaptive_Stroke_Rehabilitation_Exoskeleton-/README.md

 Motor learning depends on feedback.
 For a rehabilitation device, two kinds of touch-based feedback are relevant:

 - **Kinaesthetic feedback** - forces transmitted through the structure of the device.
 Our system uses a back-drivable brushless motor in current (torque) mode.
 That means the motor produces a smooth, soft push, and never locks the joint in a stiff position.
 - **Vibrotactile feedback** - short skin vibrations that signal events.
 Vibrations are useful for things like "you have reached the limit" or "good job".
-Bark and colleagues showed that vibrotactile cues at the arm can carry this kind of guidance information through the skin, so the patient does not have to watch a screen to receive it [[5]](#7-references).
+In a broad review of feedback in motor learning, Sigrist and colleagues found that added haptic feedback, such as vibration, can support learning and lets the patient rely less on watching a screen [[5]](#7-references).

 ### 1.3 The compensation problem